Sunshine State (film)

 Sunshine State is a 2002 American drama film written and directed by John Sayles.
 The picture stars an ensemble cast that features Angela Bassett, Edie Falco, Jane Alexander, Alan King, Timothy Hutton, Mary Steenburgen, Bill Cobbs, and others.
-It was filmed on Amelia Island, Florida, which includes settings in historic Fernandina Beach.
+It was filmed on Amelia Island, Florida, which includes settings in Fernandina Beach.
 For her performance in the film, Falco received the Los Angeles Film Critics Association Award for Best Supporting Actress.

 Set in a small town in northern Florida, the main two intertwining stories focus on two women at crucial points in their lives, and also comments on such issues as race relations and commercial property development.

 Plot

 As the primarily white town of Delrona Beach, Florida, is preparing for its annual festival, one of the parade floats is set afire.
 A young black boy named Terrell is found guilty of the deed, and he is sentenced to community service with a local community theater.
 An orphan, Terrell is in the care of an elderly relative, Eunice Stokes, who lives in the neighboring, primarily black community of Lincoln Beach.

 Eunice is being visited by her actress daughter, Desiree, a former beauty queen who left town while she was still in high school.
 At the time, she caused a scandal because she was pregnant by her boyfriend and her parents sent her to live with an aunt in Georgia until the baby came.
 She has returned to make amends to her mother and also to introduce her new husband, Reggie.
 While in town, she becomes reacquainted with her old high-school paramour, Flash, who was a star football player and is now a promoter for a property development scheme.